-Dreams have the power to affect us in different ways.
+Dreams have the power to affect people in waking life.
 While some can leave you with a warm and fuzzy sensation on the inside, others can have you feeling a little shook in the AM.

 While this should mean that dreams are individualistic, it's not unusual to have "common dreams", such as being naked in public or losing all of your teeth.
 In fact, a recent survey revealed that men typically dream about falling (19.4%), being chased (17.1%) or being attacked (13.7%); with women dreaming about being chased (19.6%), falling or losing their teeth (9.9%) or ending a relationship with a significant other (8.3%).

 Regardless of why, here's what the most common dreams really mean...

 The most frequent in the common dream family, researchers say that the average human will dream about falling to his or her death more than five times in their lives (yikes).
 As with most common dreams, falling can be an indication of your insecurities or anxieties, with author Lauri Loewenberg stating that such dreams can be a "red flag from your subconscious", especially if you're struggling at work or home.
 If you lose balance and fall in the dream, it could mean the problem is within you.
 Alternatively, if you've been pushed, you could be overworking or stretching yourself too thin.
 Lastly, if you're holding on for dear life, chances are you need to slow down a little.